 Bob Paterson is the Managing Director of the independent live music booking agency BPA Live and has been promoting Americana music for over 20 years and was and still is instrumental in raising its profile to where it is now in the UK.

-He started his professional life in the music business in 1995 doing work experience for Johnnie Walker on his old BBC Radio 1 Saturday afternoon show.
+He started his life in the music business in 1995 doing work experience for Johnnie Walker on his old BBC Radio 1 Saturday afternoon show.
 He continued his career with fellow music aficionado Bob Harris on Greater London Radio (GLR) and then moved with him when he started working on BBC Radio 2.
-He worked on Bob’s shows for over 5 years and they remain friends to this day.
+He worked on Bob’s shows for over 5 years and they remain close friends to this day.

 Bob first started promoting live music at the small yet perfectly formed 12-Bar Club in London in 1997 and for a while also used the larger Spitz venue.
-A major change happened in 1999 when Bob ventured into the murky world of a booking agency.
+A major change happened in 1999 when Bob ventured into the world of booking agency.
 He joined East Central One record company as their in-house booking agent.
 His first clients were Dr Robert (The Blow Monkeys), Colin Vearncombe (Black) and New Jersey singer-songwriter Kate Jacobs and it comes as no surprise that he started to develop a roster of largely Americana music through contacts he had developed through his radio shows and through trips to SXSW in Austin, Texas.